HeatSuiteLabs/HeatSuiteDocs/docs/index.md

 ## Citing HeatSuite in your work

-If you use HeatSuite, please cite it using the following publication:
+If you use HeatSuite, please cite it using the following publication(s):

 Ravanelli N, Lefebre K, Mornas A, Gagnon D. *Evaluating compliance with HeatSuite for monitoring in situ physiological and perceptual responses and personal environmental exposure*. npj-Digital Medicine, 2025. doi: [10.1038/s41746-025-01608-z](https://doi.org/10.1038/s41746-025-01608-z)